Beware: dressing inappropriately for a

 This is key to dressing for interviews.
 If your environment is creative – or if the job itself is – you can get away with dressing more creatively.
 Nevertheless, if the workplace is a bit more subdued and conservative, dress accordingly if you want to work there.
 If you don’t, then why did you apply?

-In the end, the most important thing is to find the intersection of showing the interviewer your personality while demonstrating your professionalism.
-Don’t let something as silly as clothes prevent you from doing just that.
+Ultimately, the most important thing is to find the intersection of showing the interviewer your personality while demonstrating professionalism.
+Don’t let something as silly as clothes prevent you from doing that.

 What do you think?